gwcoffey/gwcoffey.com/content/archive/posterous/recovering-partial-files-from-a-damaged-zip-on-mac-os-x.md

 kill -STOP {pid}
 ```

 Then, while it is suspended, find its temp file and copy it somewhere else.
-The temp file will be big (nearly 4GB) with a very recent timestamp, somewhere in one of those <samp>Cleanup At Startup</samp> folders.
+The temp file will be big (nearly 4GB) with a very recent timestamp, somewhere in one of those {{< samp "Cleanup At Startup" >}} folders.

 (After you've started the file copying, you can just force-quite Archive Utility.
 If you really want to resume it so it can fail on its own, use `kill -START {pid}`)